inputlogic/mean-prototype/README.md

 # Prototype

-Project base for MySQL, Express and Nunjucks built with Node (aka: MENN)
+Project base for MySQL, Express and Angular built on Node (aka: MEAN)

 ## Structure Overview